xStarbound/xStarbound/doc/lua/scriptpane.md

 # `pane` in non-container panes

-These `pane` bindings are available in thend include functions not specifically related to widgets within the pane.
+These `pane` bindings include functions not specifically related to widgets within the pane.
 They are available in the following script contexts:

 - pane scripts (including the **Voice Settings** and **Mod Binds** dialogues on xStarbound and OpenStarbound)
 - container interface scripts